Table of Contents

 Keep a payment method on file

-Your service provide might ask that you enter your card details and save them for future use, particularly if they are providing you with a recurring service.
+Your service provider might ask that you enter your card details and save them for future use, particularly if they are providing you with recurring services.
 There are a few ways for you to save your card details: